Start Building for Free

 Choosing Docker limits your runs to what is possible from within a Docker container (including our Remote Docker feature).
 For instance, if you require low-level access to the network or need to mount external volumes, consider using machine.

-There are tradeoffs to using a docker image versus an Ubuntu-based machine image as the environment for the container, as follows:
+The table below shows tradeoffs between using a docker image versus an Ubuntu-based machine image as the environment for the container:

 Capabilitydockermachine